privet1mir/Econometrics-Data-Analysis-School-at-HSE/README.md

 Now there are two main projects:

-* Coconut oil price forecasting using both econometrics & ML models.
+* Coconut oil price time series forecasting using both econometrics & ML models.

 * Bootstrap from scratch for Laplce distribution parameters estimation and for real-life dataset from kaggle.